TheLustriVA/PySleepGen/Notes/design_notes.md

 Four

-13) <<You come across a rocky outcropping and a pool of clear water where a nearby creen runs into the ocean>> (variations on finding comfortable place to rest)
+13) <<You come across a rocky outcropping and a pool of clear water where a nearby creek runs into the ocean>> (variations on finding comfortable place to rest)
 14) <<The water is the perfect temperature as you lower yourself into the bubbling clear pool>> (variations on committing to comfortable place to rest)

 Three